labgem/microscope-user-doc/docs/content/mage/info.rst

 .. image:: img/editor3.png

-If this field is filled you will have a direct access to the publications on PubMed by clicking on the **Pubmed** button on top of the Gene annotation editor window.
+If this field is filled you will have a direct access to the publications on PubMed by clicking on the **PubMed** button on top of the Gene annotation editor window.

 How to use the "Additional data" field?